ammapanin/aserwaah.github.io/index.md

 Experimental Social Sciences](https://cess-nuffield.nuff.ox.ac.uk/),
 where I am a Postdoctoral Research Officer and a Fellow of Nuffield College.
 My work focuses on exploring how risk and uncertainty shape economic decision making.
-At the moment I am working on empirical and theoretical papers looking at how religious institutions in developing countries act as insurers.
+At the moment I am particularly excited about a couple of empirical and theoretical papers looking at how religious institutions in developing countries act as insurers.
 Insurance may be one amongst many financial roles and religious organisations may act in part as informal substitutes for formal institutions.
 I have approached many questions